ericvh/cpu-prebuilt/docs/BUILD.md

 The GitHub Action performs these steps:

 1. Sets up Go 1.21
-2. Clones the latest u-root repository
+2. Clones the latest u-root/cpu repository
 3. Cross-compiles both `cpu` and `cpud` for linux/arm64
 4. Verifies the binaries are correctly built
 5. Creates build metadata